-Your inpatient benefits will begin on day one each time you are admitted or transferred to a specific facility type, including Inpatient Rehabilitation facilities.
-Long Term Acute Care (LTAC) facilities and Inpatient Acute Care facilities.
+Your inpatient benefits will begin on day one each time you are admitted or transferred to a specific facility type, including Inpatient Rehabilitation facilities, Long Term Acute Care (LTAC) facilities and Inpatient Acute Care facilities.

+Prior authorization rules may apply.
 Please contact the plan for details.